ALIZAH K. LOWELL

 Psychotherapist, Clinical Social Worker, Psychoanalyst

-Whether you are looking to better understand yourself and your relationships, get assistance in navigating through a particular issue or period of change, or get help in managing depression or anxiety, therapy can be and invaluable tool.
+Whether you are looking to better understand yourself & your relationships or get assistance in navigating through a particular issue or period of change, therapy can be an invaluable tool.
+I welcome you to look around my website and contact me to begin the process.

 I am a licensed clinical social worker in New York and New Jersey.
-I have been working with individuals, couples and families for over a decade in different settings ranging from non-profit organizations to specialized hospital units.
-My experience includes individual psychotherapy, family therapy, couples counseling and group work.
-I have expertise and specialize in the treatment of eating disorders.
-In my New York City and Northern New Jersey private therapy practices, I offer short-term goal directed psychotherapy as well as longer-term psychotherapy.
+I have been working with individuals, couples, families and groups for over a decade in different settings ranging from non-profit organizations to specialized hospital units.
+I have expertise and specialize in the treatment of eating disorders and body image disturbance.
+In my New York City and Northern New Jersey private therapy practice locations, I offer individual psychotherapy and psychoanalysis, as well as couples and family therapy.
 I also provide supervision and consultation to clinicians in the field.

 I received my Bachelor of Science in Liberal Arts with honors from Washington University in St. Louis and my Master of Science in Social Work from Columbia University.
-I have completed the Certificate Program in Psychoanalysis at the William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology.
+I completed my postgraduate psychoanalytic training at the William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology.

-State of New York Licensed Clinical Social Worker with Psychotherapy “R” Privilege
+State of New York Licensed Clinical Social Worker with the Psychotherapy “R” Privilege

 State of New Jersey Licensed Clinical Social Worker